 - Have all staff wear pronoun buttons to introduce the idea of sharing pronouns with other staff and participants.

 - Consider developing a youth leadership body to reframe how young people inform your work.

-Many of our Network members, service providers in particular, are unable to attend in-person trainings and webinars due to restrictive costs and time constraints.
-Our online training platform, True U provides short, engaging, interactive content that service providers can access at the time and pace of their choosing.
+Many of our Learning Community members, service providers in particular, are unable to attend in-person trainings and webinars due to restrictive costs and time constraints.
+Our online courses provide short, engaging, interactive content that service providers can access at the time and pace of their choosing.

 Youth Collaboration Toolkit